What do I do if I am a victim of identity theft or fraud?

 • File your complaint online at https://www.ftc.gov/.
 (Again, be sure to print and save copies.)

-5. Dispute Errors with Credit Report Agencies – Send a letter to each credit reporting agency explaining mistakes you notice on existing accounts.
+6. Dispute Errors with Credit Report Agencies – Send a letter to each credit reporting agency explaining any inaccuracies you notice on existing accounts.
 Include all errors you found.
-Provide the dispute in writing and attach the police report and FTC Report.
+Provide the dispute in writing.
+In order to aid us in our investigation, please attach a FTC or Police report with the dispute, if able.

 It is important to follow up on all inaccuracies and continue to monitor your credit report for potential future fraudulent activity.
 Additionally, you should continue to communicate with each company’s fraud team until the fraud has been confirmed or the case has been closed.